 Rule 1.
 Applicability of Rules 3

 Rule 2.
 Quorum 3

 Rule 3.
 Remote Participation in Council Meetings 3

 Rule 4.
 Meetings Open to the Public 4

 Rule 5.
 Closed Sessions 4

 Rule 6.
 Meeting Minutes 5

 Rule 7.
 Broadcasting and Recording Meetings 6

 Rule 8.
 Organizational Meeting, Oath of Office, Selection of Vice Mayor 6

 Rule 9.
 Regular Meetings 7

 Rule 10.
 Special Meetings 7

 Rule 11.
 Emergency Meetings 8

 Rule 12.
 Recessed Meetings 8

 Rule 13.
 Agenda 9

 Rule 14.
-Acting by Reference to Agenda or Other Document 10
+Acting by Reference to Agenda or Other Document

 Rule 15.
-Agenda Items from Members of the Public 10
+Agenda Items from Members of the Public

 Rule 16.
-Order of Business 10
+Order of Business

 Rule 17.
-The Mayor 10
+The Mayor

 Rule 18.
-The Vice Mayor 11
+The Vice Mayor

 Rule 19.
-Other Presiding Officer 11
+Other Presiding Officer

 Rule 20.
-When the Presiding Officer Is Active in Debate 11
+When the Presiding Officer Is Active in Debate

 Rule 21.
-Action by the Council 11
+Action by the Council

 Rule 22.
-Second Not Required 11
+Second Not Required

 Rule 23.
-One Motion at a Time 11
+One Motion at a Time

 Rule 24.
-Withdrawal of Motion 12
+Withdrawal of Motion

 Rule 25.
-Debate 12
+Debate

 Rule 26.
-Adoption by Majority Vote 12
+Adoption by Majority Vote

 Rule 27.
-Changing a Vote 12
+Changing a Vote

 Rule 28.
-Duty to Vote 12
+Duty to Vote

 Rule 29.
 Voting by Written Ballot 13

 Rule 30.
 Substantive Motions 13

 Rule 31.
 Procedural Motions 14

-Adopted by Town Council on October 24, 2022; Amendments proposed on December 12, 2023
+Adopted by Town Council on October 24, 2022, and Amended on December 12, 2023

 Rule 32.
 Ratification of Actions 14

 Rule 33.
-Introduction of Ordinances 14
+Introduction of Ordinances

 Rule 34.
 Adoption, Amendment, and Repeal of Ordinances 14

 Rule 35.
-Adoption of the Budget Ordinance 15
+Adoption of the Budget Ordinance

 Rule 36.
-Approval of Contracts and Authorization of Expenditures 15
+Approval of Contracts and Authorization of Expenditures

 Rule 37.
-Public Hearings 16
+Public Hearings

 Rule 38.
 Public Comment Periods 17

 Rule 39.
-Appointments 17
+Appointments

 Rule 40.
 Committees and Boards

 Rule 41.
 Amendment of the Rules

 Rule 42.
 Reference to Robert's Rules of Order Newly Revised

 Appendix A - Procedural Motions

 Motion 1.
-To Appeal a Procedural Ruling of the Presiding Officer 20
+To Appeal a Procedural Ruling of the Presiding Officer

 Motion 2.
-To Adjourn 20
+To Adjourn

 Motion 3.
-To Recess to a Time and Place Certain 20
+To Recess to a Time and Place Certain

 Motion 4.
-To Take a Brief Recess 20
+To Take a Brief Recess

 Motion 5.
-Call to Follow the Agenda 20
+Call to Follow the Agenda

 Motion 6.
-To Suspend the Rules 20
+To Suspend the Rules

 Motion 7.
-To Divide a Complex Motion 20
+To Divide a Complex Motion

 Motion 8.
-To Defer Consideration 20
+To Defer Consideration

 Motion 9.
-Motion to End Debate (Call the Previous Question) 20
+Motion to End Debate (Call the Previous Question)

 Motion 10.
-To Postpone to a Certain Time 21
+To Postpone to a Certain Time

 Motion 11.
-To Refer a Motion to a Committee 21
+To Refer a Motion to a Committee

 Motion 12.
-To Amend 21
+To Amend

 Motion 13.
-To Revive Consideration 21
+To Revive Consideration

 Motion 14.
 To Reconsider

 Motion 15.
 To Rescind or Repeal

 Motion 16.
 To Prevent Reintroduction for Six Months

 Appendix B - Rules for Public Comment and Public Hearings

-Adopted by Town Council on October 24, 2022; Amendments proposed on December 12, 2023
+Adopted by Town Council on October 24, 2022, and Amended on December 12, 2023